kyoheiu/felix/README.md

 | /                     | Go to filter mode. (type keyword and Enter to go to filtered list)                                                                |
 | Esc                   | In normal mode, exits program.
 In filter or mkdir mode, return to normal mode.                                                    |

+Note that items moved to the trash directory will be prefixed with Unix time (like `1633843993`) to avoid name conflict.
+This prefix will be removed when paste.

 ## Configuration

 ```